 Aluminum offers similar strength but is much lighter, making it a great option for fixtures that may need to be moved or reconfigured.
 Both materials provide a clean, modern look and can be finished in various ways to match your brand’s aesthetic.
 By choosing these durable metals, you’re investing in fixtures that will maintain their integrity and appearance, saving you from costly replacements down the line.

-Composites and Other Specialized Materials
+Exploring Composites and Other Specialized Options

 While metal and wood are classic choices, modern materials are opening up exciting new possibilities for fixture design.
 Composites, plastics, and other specialized materials allow for incredible creativity and customization.
 For instance, the use of 3D printing in fixture creation makes it possible to produce complex and unique designs quickly and affordably, which is perfect for custom point-of-purchase displays or smaller production runs.